 Each performance typically allows for late seating, which is scheduled in intervals and determined by the conductor.
 Our ushers and front of house manager will instruct you on when late seating is allowed.

 For Classical Series performances, holding applause between movements is considered respectful of the performers’ concentration and mindful of musical continuity.
 The conductor generally signals when a piece is over by putting his or her arms down and turning to the audience.

-Our Encore Café offers a selection of food and drink options before performances and during intermission; we also have several bars located throughout the concert hall where you may purchase beer, wine and mixed drinks.
-However, we do not allow food or drinks in the auditorium for Classical Series performances.
-Drinks (in plastic cups) are allowed for BBVA Compass POPS concerts and Symphony Specials.
+Our Encore Café offers a selection of food and drink options before performances and during intermission.
+We also have several bars located throughout the concert hall where you may purchase beer, wine, and mixed drinks.

 Yes!
-Kids six and up are welcome at all Houston Symphony events.
-Children of all ages, including infants, are welcome at Family Series performances.
+Kids ages 6 and older are welcome at all Houston Symphony events.
+Children of all ages, including infants, are welcome at BBVA Family Concert Series performances.
 All patrons must have a ticket when entering a concert venue.